 - school based apprenticeship

-- pre-vocational or vocational education course
+- pre-vocational or vocational education and training (VET) course

 - a course preparing you for tertiary study

-- a TAFE or university course
+- university or higher education course

 - English as a Second Language course.